WVGN-LD

-WVGN-LD, virtual and UHF digital channel 19, is a low-powered NBC-affiliated television station serving the United States Virgin Islands that is licensed to Charlotte Amalie, Saint Thomas.
-Owned by Caribbean Broadcasting Network, it is a sister station to dual This TV/Fox affiliate WVXF (channel 17).
+WVGN-LD (channel 19) is a low-power television station in Charlotte Amalie, Saint Thomas, serving as the NBC affiliate for the United States Virgin Islands.
+Owned by Lilly Broadcasting, it is a sister station to dual CBS/ABC affiliate WCVI-TV (channel 23) and dual Cozi TV/Fox affiliate WVXF (channel 17).
 WVGN-LD's transmitter is located on Signal Hill.

 WVGN is available on Viya Cable channel 11, and as part of the Virgin Islands locals package on Dish Network.
-The station was also available in Puerto Rico on Dish until December 31, 2013 when it was replaced by a new NBC station on WKAQ-TV's third digital subchannel.
+The station was also available in Puerto Rico on most cable and satellite providers until December 31, 2013 when it was replaced by a new NBC station on WKAQ-TV's third digital subchannel.

 The station simulcasts the 6 a.m., 5 p.m., 6 p.m., and 11 p.m.
 ET editions of WNBC's News 4 New York broadcasts.
 Notably, WNBC was the default NBC affiliate for the Virgin Islands until WVGN signed on.
 WVGN does not provide any local newscasts for the U.S. Virgin Islands.